mahoney1/docs/commercialpaper-query-tutorial.md

 ### Transaction #4: Execute a `redeem` transaction as Bart@Hedgematic - six months later

-The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its current owner (Hedgematic), and at face value, so it recoup its investment outlay.
-There is a client application, called `redeem.js` which will perform this task, and it needs to use `bart@hedgematic` identity to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic have since bought the paper from Digibank, we need to modify it to redeem it properly as Hedgematic's Bart !
+The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its current owner (Hedgematic), and at face value, so it recoups its investment outlay.
+There is a client application, called `redeem.js` which will perform this task, and it needs to use `bart@hedgematic's` identity to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic have since bought the paper from Digibank, we need to modify it to redeem it properly as Hedgematic's Bart !)

 1. From the same directory `commercial-paper/organization/digibank/application` - edit the file `redeem.js`

-2. Change line 25 approx beginning with `const wallet =` to read as follows (you may prefer to copy the line, and comment the original using `//` ) - the wallet points to the downloaded wallet directory.
+2. Change line 25 approx beginning with `const wallet =` to read as follows (you may prefer to copy the line, and comment the original using `//` ) - the wallet points to the downloaded wallet directory as shown below:

 `const wallet = new FileSystemWallet('/tmp/wallet');`

+(Or if you prefer, you can issue your own identity, using the currently active CA server, using the Fabric-CA utilities or APIs and change this JS script as appropriate).

 3. Change line 38 approx beginning with `const userName =` to read as follows (you may prefer to copy the line, and comment he original using `//` ) - the userName points to bart, the employee of Hedgematic

 `const userName = 'bart@hedgematic';`

+(Or if you prefer, you can issue your own identity, using the currently active CA server, using the Fabric-CA utilities or APIs and change this JS script as appropriate).

 4. Finally, change line 67 approx beginning with `const redeemResponse` and change the FOURTH parameter to 'Hedgematic' :

-` const redeemResponse = await contract.submitTransaction('redeem', 'MagnetoCorp', '00001', 'Hedgematic', '2020-11-30')
+` const redeemResponse = await contract.submitTransaction('redeem', 'MagnetoCorp', '00001', 'Hedgematic', '2020-11-30')`

 All good - save your file (CONTROL + S) and commit any changes.

-5. Now run the `redeem.js` script
+5. Now run the `redeem.js` script :

 `node redeem.js`